List of one-hit wonders in the United States: Multiple appearances

 English musician Tony Burrows sang the lead vocal on five one-hit wonders: Edison Lighthouse's "Love Grows (Where My Rosemary Goes)" (February 1970); White Plains' "My Baby Loves Lovin'" (March 1970); the Pipkins' "Gimme Dat Ding" (April 1970); the First Class' "Beach Baby" (July 1974); and "United We Stand" (1970) by the first incarnation of the Brotherhood of Man.

-Before he was the lead singer of English supergroup Bad Company, English-Canadian singer Paul Rodgers was in the English band Free who scored a single US hit in 1970 with the song "All Right Now".
+Before he was the lead singer of English supergroup Bad Company, English-Canadian singer Paul Rodgers was in the English band Free, who scored a single US hit in 1970 with the song "All Right Now".
 In 1985, while Bad Company was on hiatus, Rodgers was the lead singer of the British band the Firm who achieved one-off success with "Radioactive".

-Dave Mason, English singer-songwriter was a member of the English–American supergroup Derek and the Dominos.
+Dave Mason, English singer-songwriter, was a member of the English–American supergroup Derek and the Dominos.
 In 1972, the group scored a US top ten hit with "Layla".
-Despite the success of the song, Derek and the Dominoes disbanded.
+Despite the song's success, Derek and the Dominoes disbanded.
 Mason would find some success on his own nearly reaching the US top ten one more time with the 1977 song "We Just Disagree".

-David Foster, acclaimed Canadian record producer who was a member of the Canadian band Skylark – "Wildflower" (1973) and as a writer and producer for John Parr's "St. Elmo's Fire (Man in Motion)" (1985).
+David Foster, acclaimed Canadian record producer, was a member of the Canadian band Skylark that recorded "Wildflower" (1973).
+While he has been involved in numerous hit records as a songwriter or producer, his only hit as a solo artist was the instrumental "Love Theme from St. Elmo's Fire", which reached #15 in 1985.

 JD Souther had a #27 hit in 1974 with "Fallin' in Love" as a member of the Souther–Hillman–Furay Band and a #7 hit in 1979 with "You're Only Lonely" as a solo artist.

 The Dwight Twilley Band produced two double one-hit wonders.
 The Dwight Twilley Band consisted of Americans Dwight Twilley and Phil Seymour.
 The duo scored a hit in 1975 with "I'm on Fire".
 After the two split up, they both scored hits as solo artists.
 Seymour experienced major success as a solo artist first with his 1981 song "Precious to Me".
 Then, in 1984, Twilley had his turn at solo success with the song "Girls".

-Bryan Ferry, English singer and songwriter was the lead singer of the acclaimed English band Roxy Music, who despite their fame, only managed to score one US Top 40 hit with "Love is the Drug" in 1976.
-Ferry scored another hit in 1988, only this time, as a solo performer with "Kiss and Tell".
+Bryan Ferry, English singer and songwriter, was the lead singer of the acclaimed English band Roxy Music, who, despite their fame, only managed to score one US Top 40 hit with "Love Is the Drug" in 1976.
+Ferry scored another hit in 1988 as a solo performer with "Kiss and Tell".